One of my favourite topics as a student of psychology was INTELLIGENCE.

 They do things they derive pleasure in.
-They find time to enjoy their hobbies and try to strike a balance between their work and social life.
+They find time to enjoy their hobbies and try to balance their work and social life.

 10. They give back

-They are either volunteering somewhere or giving their resources to the volunteers or just helping someone in need of assistance around them.
+They are either volunteering somewhere or giving their resources to the volunteers or just helping someone in need of help around them.

 They are not self-absorbed or think that the world revolves around them.

-Highly intelligent women are not necessarily the wealthiest but they give back to others within their capacity, which doesn’t necessarily have to be monetary.
+Highly intelligent women are not necessarily the wealthiest, but they give back to others within their capacity, which doesn’t have to be monetary.

-However, you can’t engage in these ten habits of highly intelligent women and not realise that something positive is happening to your intellect.
+However, you cannot engage in these ten habits of highly intelligent women and not realise that something positive is happening to your intellect.